awestover/enchantedForest/README.md

 ## characters

-Malimost:
+- Malimost:
-  Family slaughtered as a youth, driven on a quest to control who has access to the Levant He only really allows people to possess it if they swear a magically binding oath (he has an item, the bondstone that enables this, people will burn up if they break the vow) to obey him.
+  - Family slaughtered as a youth, driven on a quest to control who has access to the Levant
+  - He only really allows people to possess it if they swear a magically binding oath (he has an item, the bondstone that enables this, people will burn up if they break the vow) to obey him.
-  He seeks out any "rogue" Levanters and forces them to either bond to him or die. he is very paranoid people have legends about the Levant being used for great things => unhappy some communities of rogue levanters exists and resist
+  - He seeks out any "rogue" Levanters and forces them to either bond to him or die.
+  - he is very paranoid
+  - people have legends about the Levant being used for great things => unhappy
+  - some communities of rogue levanters exists and resist

-Bob:
+- Bob:
-  "rogue" Levanter, doesnt really know about his powers Home destroyed by malimost's minions because they offended them somehow, maybe rebelled wants revenge (initially) after learning more about the Levant (and his turning point) he actually wants to bring back free use of the Levant for the good of people
+  - "rogue" Levanter, doesnt really know about his powers
+  - Home destroyed by malimost's minions because they offended them somehow, maybe rebelled
+  - wants revenge (initially)
+  - after learning more about the Levant (and his turning point) he actually wants to bring back free use of the Levant for the good of people

+- Bucky:
+    - loyal sidekick guy